HUG-Future/hug-future.github.io/_notes/Public/Cornell University.md

 <h3 id="硕士项目">📖2.2 <a href="https://cals.cornell.edu/natural-resources-environment/degrees-programs/graduate-studies/master-science-doctor-philosophy-ms-phd” target="_blank"">硕士项目</a></h3>

-    <h4 id="Master of Natural Resources and the Environment">2.2.1 <a href="https://cals.cornell.edu/natural-resources-environment/degrees-programs/graduate-studies/master-science-doctor-philosophy-ms-phd" target="_blank">Master of Natural Resources and the Environment</a></h4>
+<h4 id=" Master of Natural Resources and the Environment ">1.2.2 <a href=" https://cals.cornell.edu/natural-resources-environment/degrees-programs/graduate-studies/master-science-doctor-philosophy-ms-phd " target="_blank"> Master of Natural Resources and the Environment </a></h4>

 <p><strong>介绍：</strong>The Graduate Field of Natural Resources and the Environment is core to our mission of creating knowledge and facilitating learning to improve society’s stewardship of the environment and promote a conservation ethos for a sustainable planet.
 We foster a strong sense of community within the graduate field, which includes faculty and graduate students from within the Department of Natural Resources and the Environment and across Cornell University.</p>
 <p><strong>学位、学制和学费：</strong>MS，两年到三年，$30,085/年</p>
 <p><strong>申请截止时间：</strong>秋季学期2月28日</p>